 5. Rear Suspension Comparison of XC bike vs trail bike

-XC bike rear suspension
+Cross-country bike rear suspension

-Also referred to as a hardtail, a cross country bike has no rear suspension.
+Also referred to as a hardtail, a cross-country bike has no rear suspension.
 This is because an XC bike that lacks rear suspension allows easy pedaling and reduces weight.

 Rear suspension, if any would be in the form of an air-sprung shock with a travel range between 80mm and 120mm.
 Plus, it would feature a lockout to make climbing painless.